Former Chiefs cornerback signs contract to retire with team - NewsBreak

 KANSAS CITY, Mo. — Former Kansas City Chiefs’ cornerback Brandon Flowers signed a ceremonial one-day contract , allowing him to retire as a Chief .

-Flowers returned to Arrowhead Thursday to sign a single-day contract.
-He did it while standing between head coach Andy Reid and General Manager Brett Veatch.
+Flowers returned to Arrowhead Stadium Thursday to sign a single-day contract.
+He did it while standing between head coach Andy Reid and General Manager Brett Veach.

 Flowers played football at Virginia Tech and was drafted by the Chiefs in the second round of the 2008 NFL Draft.Former Chiefs lineman picks medical residency over NFL